amaan2810/Cluster-of-clients/README.md

 # Cluster-of-clients

-Find the different types of clients of a shopping a mall
+Find the different types of clients of a shopping a mall based on their annual income and spending score